-Following Halloween, you can place your pumpkins at the curb in a transparent yard waste bag, and we will collect them to use in our Bioreactor Landfill.
+Following Halloween, you can leave your pumpkins with (or without) the seeds and the pulp at the curb.
+Place them next to your blue bags, or place in a transparent yardwaste bag, and we will collect them to use in our Bioreactor Landfill.
 You can also drop them off at the Aquatera Landfill free of charge!